ut-ras/robomaster_cv_python/VEXU_GHOST/README.md

 ## Helpful Commands
 * `docker build . -t <image-name>` : create image
 * `docker run -it -p 22:22 --name <container-name> <image-name>` : create container
+* `docker run -it -p 22:22 --mount type=bind,source=$(pwd),target=<container-path> --name <container-name> <image-name>` : create container
 * `docker container start <container-name>` : start container
 * `docker exec -it <container-name> bash` : access container's terminal
 * `ssh -L 5900:localhost:5900 <username>@$(ipconfig getifaddr en0) "x11vnc -create -nopw -listen 127.0.0.1 -localhost"` : start vnc server
 * `startxfce4` : start GUI
+* `bash ~/VEXU_GHOST/scripts/init_container.sh` : initialize container
 * `bash ~/VEXU_GHOST/scripts/launch_sim.sh` : launch simulation

-  --mount type=bind,source="$(pwd)"/VEXU_GHOST,target=/root/VEXU_GHOST

-  docker run -it -p 22:22 --mount type=bind,source="$(pwd)",target=/root/VEXU_GHOST --name LIDAR2 ros2-foxy2

 ## Setup Steps
 1. Build the Dockerfile by navigating to this directory and running the command `docker build . -t ros2-foxy`.
-2. Create a container from the image using `docker run -it -p 22:22 --name LIDAR ros2-foxy`.
+2. Create a container from the image using `docker run -it -p 22:22 --mount type=bind,source=$(pwd),target=/root/VEXU_GHOST --name LIDAR ros2-foxy` (this must also be run from this directory).
 You're now running bash in the container.
+Navigate to the `/root/VEXU_GHOST/scripts` folder and run `init_container.sh`.
+Type `exit` to leave the container.
-Type `exit` to stop.
-Note that `-p 22:22` maps the container's port 22 to your local port 22; only one container at a time can be bound to your local port 22.
+    * Note that `-p 22:22` maps the container's port 22 to your local port 22; only one container at a time can be bound to your local port 22.
+    * `init_container.sh` isn't run from the Dockerfile because it requires the VEXU_GHOST module to run which is mounted at container creation.
+This installs all the dependencies, builds the project, and adds some lines to the `.bashrc`.
     * The docker file will create a user for you that defaults to the username `lidar` with password `password`.
 To change these defaults, add `--build-arg USERNAME=<your-username>` and/or `--build-arg PASSWORD=<your-password>` to the `docker build` line.
 3. Start the container via the docker GUI or by running `docker container start LIDAR` and then _on your local machine_ run the command `ssh -L 5900:localhost:5900 lidar@$(ipconfig getifaddr en0) "x11vnc -create -nopw -listen 127.0.0.1 -localhost"` to establish a vnc server in the container and pipe it to localhost:5900.
 Unless you changed it during the previous step, the password is "password".
     * If you changed your username in step 2, change "lidar" to your username.